nolanlawson/css-talk-2022/markdown.md

 ???

-To understand style performance, first it's important to note how browsers actually implement their style engines, so you can understand the kinds of optimizations they have in place so that we don't have to worry about style performance most of the time.
+To understand style performance, first it's important to note how browsers actually implement their style engines, and what they've already optimized.

 To illustrate, let's imagine we're building a browser.
 Here is a naive implementation of style calculation that we might have.